polymeraasi/polymeraasi/README.md

 ✨ AI & data engineering enthusiast ✨

-I'm soon-to-graduate health information technology student who's trying to break in the AI world - preferably in health care.
+I'm soon-to-graduate health information technology student who's trying to break into the AI world.
 I have a background in machine learning and software engineering studies with a major in health information technology.

 ---